lwtn/olympics-analysis/README.md

 Poorer countries can either avoid those sports, or channel only suitable athletes into these sports to maximising winning

-For Swimming (Male), it is unfortunately harder for less affluent countries to win a gold medal as from 2000 to 2016, 1832/2156 (~85%) of gold medals were won by countries with GDP Per Capita > 14970.
+Example: For Swimming (Male), it is unfortunately harder for less affluent countries to win a gold medal as from 2000 to 2016, 1832/2156 (~85%) of gold medals were won by countries with GDP Per Capita > 14970.
   Yet, what poorer countries can do to maximise their chances of getting a gold medal is to send athletes that are:
   - Taller than 185cm
   - Weigh less than 76.957 kg